 If you are only eating out once a month (if you use my first meal plan and then add this one), imagine how much money you will save!
 (Do the math: Average cost per dinner out = $12.17 per person at Red Robin x’s 4 = $48.68 x’s 4 (if you go out once a week four times a month) = $194.72.
 You will be saving almost $200 by eating in.
 (Source for the average cost per meal at a chain restaurant: Business Insider)

 Your food bill doesn’t have to break your budget.
 Cooking is easy, fun and budget-friendly.

 So with you in mind, I devised another two-week round of meals!
 Listed under the meal planning is a grocery list with prices (mostly exact but a few are estimated) of where I usually shop, Target!
 You will notice our bi-weekly dinners will total under $75!!
 That is two weeks of dinner meals for under $75!
 Yes, you read that right!

-Note: Add in some bread, lunch meat, cereal and milk, and you will have an entire two weeks of meals for around $100.
+Note: Add some bread, lunch meat, cereal or oats, and milk, and you will have an entire two weeks of meals for around $100.

 Note: If you are really low on cash this month, check out my $40 meal plan for two weeks worth of dinners.

 - 75 Frugal Living Tips That are Surprisingly Easy